-Upcoming projects which we have not yet developed a logic model for:
+Upcoming projects or potential projects which we have not yet developed a logic model for:

-- Modernization of the public/private land ownership maps - NG 911 GIS Data Assessment and Implementation Plan - Data Model and Standards Development for MSDI themes - Comprehensive review of the MSDI Transportation Theme
+- Modernization of the public and private land ownership maps Status unclear - NG 911 GIS Data Assessment and Implementation Plan In progress - Data Model and Standards Development for MSDI themes Necessary but likely a long-term project.
+Should identify 1-2 themes to focus on in the current fiscal year.